exoscale/interceptor/README.md

 note: if you use the normal execute the first async interceptor in the chain will dict the return value type (if it starts with a deferred you get a deferred back).
-You can control the return values via `execute-deferred`, `execute-chan` and `execute-future` and they still allow you to mix internal steps with whatever lib you like/use.
+You can control the return values via `exoscale.interceptor.manifold/execute-deferred`, `exoscale.interceptor.core-async/execute-chan` and `exoscale.interceptor.auspex/execute-future` and they still allow you to mix internal steps with whatever lib you like/use.

 ## Helpers